MegEngine/OMNet/README.md

 python3 train.py --model_dir=./experiments/experiment_omnet/
 ```

 For other dataset, you need to add your own dataset class in `./dataset/data_loader.py`.
-Training with lower batch size, such as 16, may obtain worse performance.
+Training with a lower batch size, such as 16, may obtain worse performance than training with a larger batch size, e.g., 64.

 ### Begin testing